frequency-chain/docs/pages/Basics/TokenAccounts.md

 # Token Accounts

-Token Accounts act as "wallets" and are accounts that hold FRQCY tokens and can stake to generate [Capacity](#capacity).
+Token Accounts act as "wallets" and are accounts that hold FRQCY and can stake to generate [Capacity](#capacity).
 These are the same as accounts used across other parachains.
 Anyone can create a Token Account but they are only active if storing tokens.
 This account is responsible for holding a balance, transferring tokens to other accounts, and paying fees for transactions.